-No matter how good you are at writing and freelancing if you do not have proper planning you are very much less likely to succeed.
+No matter how good you are at writing and freelancing if you do not have proper planning you are less likely to succeed.

-A lack of originations will also lead to stress which will harm your health as well as your business.
+A lack of origination will also lead to stress which will harm your health as well as your business.

 Use apps like Google Calendar, Notion, Trello, etc to manage your projects and set deadlines for each one.

-You may write all the works and projects in your journal or any note-taking systems.
+You may write all your work and projects in your journal or any note-taking system.

-The main goal here is to get your work organized and planned in such a way that it will not harm you in any sense or your business.
+The main goal here is to get your work organized and planned in such a way that it will not harm you in any way or your business.

 20. Maintain Your Health and Sleep Properly